Introduction to Charlottesville, Virginia

 - Cardinal Point Vineyard and Winery

 Charlottesville has an active art, music and theater scene.
 The Downtown Mall, one of the longest outdoor pedestrian malls in the country, is the location of the Virginia Discovery Museum.
 A 3,500 seat Charlottesville Pavilion Amphitheater attracts big name acts to the area.
 The newly renovated Paramount Theater hosts Broadway shows and concerts by nationally-known entertainers.
 The city also hosts an annual Virginia Festival of the Book, and is home to many prominent writers including John Grisham and Rita Mae Brown, as well as former home to Edgar Alan Poe and William Faulkner.

 Charlottesville has no professional sports teams, but local sports fans are captivated by the University of Virginia Cavaliers, who have a wide fan base across the region.
-Cavalier football games are played in Scott Stadium, which is also used as a venue for large concerts by such artists as the Rolling Stones and the Dave Matthews Band.
+Cavalier football games are played in Scott Stadium, which is also used as a venue for large concerts.
 The John Paul Jones Arena, which opened in 2006, is where the University of Virginia basketball teams play their games.
-This new stadium is one of the largest in the Atlantic Coast Conference.
+This stadium is one of the largest in the Atlantic Coast Conference.
 Not surprisingly, The University of Virginia has an active athletic rivalry with Virginia Tech.
 An even older rivalry (often referred to as "The South's Oldest Rivalry") exists between the Cavaliers and the University of North Carolina (UNC) Tar Heels.

 Horseracing fans can enjoy the exciting world of steeplechase racing, held every fall and spring at The Foxfield Races.